-A trumpeter, composer, and educator, Dr. Daniel Jonas is currently Assistant Professor of Music at Weber State University in Ogden, Utah, where he directs the Jazz Ensemble and the Wildcat Pep Band.
+A trumpeter, composer, and educator, Dr. Daniel Jonas is currently Assistant Professor of Music at Weber State University in Ogden, Utah, where he directs the Jazz Ensemble and Jazz Combos, and teaches all jazz curriculum.
 He also teaches Music Theory, Jazz History, History of Rock and Roll, and Trumpet.
 His prior teaching experience includes Sacramento State University (Jazz Trumpet, Jazz History, and Jazz Pedagogy), Cosumnes River College (Trumpet), and McLaughlin Studios (Brass).

 A native of Albuquerque, New Mexico, Dr. Jonas received his D.M.A. in Jazz Studies from the University of Colorado in 2013, where he studied with Brad Goode and Dr. John Davis.
 While a student at the University of Colorado, Dr. Jonas was chair of the Coalition for Creative Music, a student group that presented concerts featuring notable jazz artists including Dave Douglas, John Swana, Jane Ira Bloom, Gretchen Parlato, and many others.
 In 2005, Dr. Jonas earned a Master’s Degree in Jazz Studies from DePaul University and studied under Dr. Robert Lark, and in 2007 he earned a Performance Certificate with a focus in Jazz Composition, studying with Thomas Matta.
 Dr. Jonas graduated from the University of New Mexico in 2003 with a Bachelor’s in Trumpet Performance, studying with Glenn Kostur and Jeff Piper.